Search: Advanced search

 Farm animals exported from Australia face journeys of up to five weeks from the farm gate to their overseas destination.
 Prevailing weather conditions and requirements of the importing country can considerably increase the length of the journey.
 Voyages can subject animals to extreme changes in temperature and humidity, especially during the Middle Eastern summer.
 The main welfare concerns relate to:

-The RSPCA has long maintained that livestock should be slaughtered as close as possible to the point of production to avoid the suffering associated with their transport.
+The RSPCA has long maintained that livestock should be slaughtered as close as possible to the point of production to reduce the stress associated with their transport.
 The trade in live farm animals from Australia, which requires transporting millions of animals over thousands of kilometres on arduous journeys which can last several weeks, could not be further from this principle.

-Apart from the general suffering resulting from long-distance transport there is a history of disasters at sea in which thousands of animals have died.
-On long voyages, only mortality rates of 2% for sheep and 1% of cattle will trigger an investigation.
-So on a voyage involving 70 000 sheep, 1400 must die before the cause of death is properly investigated.
-In practice, ‘acceptable’ mortality rates are exceeded on a regular basis.
+Apart from the general suffering resulting from long-distance transport there is a history of disasters at sea in which many thousands of animals have died.
+'Acceptable’ mortality rates are exceeded on a regular basis.

 Once livestock reach their port of destination the animals are outside the control of Australian law.
 The Australian Government cannot ensure that exported livestock are slaughtered humanely once they have left Australia.
 Despite claims by the government and industry that this system protects Australian animals, the reality is that Australian Government regulation does not have legal effect in foreign jurisdictions and the standards it attempts to impose do not reflect the expectations of the Australian public.
+For instance, stunning before slaughter is not a requirement for exported animals.
 Extensive evidence gathered from importing countries has shown inhumane slaughter and handling practices that would be contrary to Australian laws and standards.

 At their destination, exported animals may spend several months at a feedlot for fattening, or may be transported directly to a slaughtering facility.
 Under Australian Government regulation the animals are not permitted to be sold to individual buyers, however, ‘leakages’ from approved supply chains occur regularly.
 Animals that are taken outside approved supply chains are exposed to even greater welfare risks.
 Evidence has shown that individual buyers in some countries will often transport sheep in car boots and on roof-racks in temperatures that may exceed 40°C. To prevent the sheep from moving their legs are tightly bound together with wire.
 Cattle have been documented travelling on the back of utility trucks with only a few ropes to prevent them falling off.